-In a multiple dose pharmacokinetic study that included 5 male patients with interdigital tinea pedis (range of diseased area, 42 - 140 cm²; mean, 93 cm²), ERTACZO® (sertaconazole nitrate) Cream, 2%, was topically applied every 12 hours for a total of 13 doses to the diseased skin (0.5 grams sertaconazole nitrate per 100 cm²).
+In a multiple dose pharmacokinetic trial that included 5 male subjects with interdigital tinea pedis (range of diseased area, 42 -140 cm²; mean, 93 cm²), ERTACZO cream, 2%, was topically applied every 12 hours for a total of 13 doses to the diseased skin (0.5 grams sertaconazole nitrate per 100 cm²).
 Sertaconazole concentrations in plasma measured by serial blood sampling for 72 hours after the thirteenth dose were below the limit of quantitation (2.5 ng/mL) of the analytical method used.

-Sertaconazole is an antifungal that belongs to the imidazole class of antifungals.
-While the exact mechanism of action of this class of antifungals is not known, it is believed that they act primarily by inhibiting the cytochrome P450-dependent synthesis of ergosterol.
-Ergosterol is a key component of the cell membrane of fungi, and lack of this component leads to fungal cell injury primarily by leakage of key constituents in the cytoplasm from the cell.
+Sertaconazole, an azole antifungal agent, inhibits fungal cytochrome P-450-mediated 14 alpha-lanosterol demethylase enzyme.
+This enzyme functions to convert lanosterol to ergosterol.
+Ergosterol is a key component of fungal cell membranes and lack of this component leads to fungal cell injury by leakage of key constituents in the cytoplasm from the cell.

-Sertaconazole nitrate has been shown to be active against isolates of the fol-lowing microorganisms in clinical infections as described in the INDICATIONS AND USAGE section:
+Sertaconazole nitrate has been shown to be active against isolates of the following microorganisms in clinical infections [see INDICATIONS AND USAGE]:

 Treatment outcomes are summarized in the table below.

 Treatment Outcomes as Percent (%) of Total Subjects